Draco-Cheng/MyAM-ui/README.md

 # MyAM-UI

-This is a page is made for MyAM server.
+This web app is made for MyAM server.

 ## about the server
 Default administrator account: __admin__ / __admin__